bosagora/docs-biznet/docs/en/biznet/develop/running_node/node.md

 * Fast Sync

 The **default** sync mode.
 Synchronizes a node doing a fast synchronization by downloading the entire state database, requesting the headers first, and filling in block bodies and receipts afterward.
-Once the fast sync reaches the best block of the BNB Smart Chain network, it switches to full sync mode.
+Once the fast sync reaches the best block of the BizNet network, it switches to full sync mode.

 * Full Sync